ansys/pydpf-core/docs/source/user_guide/index.rst

 This section has the following goals:

- - Describe basic DPF concepts, including terminology
+ - Describe basic DPF concepts, including terminology.

- - Describe the most-used DPF entities and how they can help you to access and modify solver data
+ - Describe the most-used DPF entities and how they can help you to access and modify solver data.
  - Provide simple how-tos for tackling most common use cases.

 Other sections of this guide include :ref:`ref_api_section`, :ref:`ref_dpf_operators_reference`,